communism420/Lampa-Advanced-Buffer-Control/README.md

 - when playback is active and the buffer is low, performs a short forward/back seek to nudge loading;
 - skips this seek while the user has paused playback.

+### Prebuffer Before Start

+When **Prebuffer Before Start** is enabled, the plugin pauses playback at the beginning of a session and waits until roughly 15 seconds are buffered ahead.

+This is useful on weak networks where instant playback often leads to `waiting` / `stalled`.
+Once the target buffer is reached, playback resumes automatically unless the user paused it during prebuffering.

+### Stall Predictor

+The plugin tracks how quickly the buffer grows and drains.
+If the buffer is draining faster than it loads, or `waiting`, `stalled`, `suspend` events appear, it proactively:

+- calls an extra `startLoad()` for HLS;
+- uses the regular soft buffer kick for native video;
+- temporarily blocks HLS target increases so an unstable session is not pushed harder.

 ### Error Recovery

 When **Decode Error Recovery** is enabled, the plugin tries to recover from decode/media errors:

-- for HLS, it calls `hls.recoverMediaError()`, restarts loading and restores the position once seeking is ready;
+- for HLS, it first calls soft `hls.recoverMediaError()`;
+- if errors repeat, it escalates to media detach/attach plus `startLoad()`;
+- then it tries a full HLS source reload;
+- as the last step, it recreates the internal session wrapper and reloads the source again;
-- for regular `video`, it temporarily clears `src` / `<source>`, calls `load()`, restores all `<source>` attributes and returns to the saved position;
+- for regular `video`, it starts with a soft `load()`, then temporarily clears `src` / `<source>`, calls `load()`, restores all `<source>` attributes and returns to the saved position;
-- it avoids endless recovery loops with a 7-second cooldown and a maximum of 4 attempts before stable playback.
+- it avoids endless recovery loops with a maximum of 4 stages before stable playback.

 ### Settings

 - **Smart Buffer Fill** — enables or disables adaptive buffering.
+- **Prebuffer Before Start** — holds playback start until about 15 seconds are buffered.
 - **Decode Error Recovery** — enables or disables recovery from decode/media errors.

-Both switches are enabled by default.
+Smart buffering and recovery are enabled by default.
+Prebuffer before start is disabled by default.

 ### Installation